mattbeng5/Gamezone-Sales-Dashboard/README.md

     - 2 rows had X.x listed as their region, I was able to impute the correct region using the country code

 ### PostgreSQL Analysis
 After cleaning and structuring the orders dataset, I imported the data into PostgreSQL to analyze more thoroughly.
 My goal for this analysis was to uncover revenue patterns, product performance, seasonal trends and customer acquisition behavior.
-All query results were exported to [query_results](query_results.txt) queries are documented in [orders_queries](orders_queries.sql) for full transparency and reproducibility.
+All query results were exported to [query_results](query_results.txt); queries are documented in [orders_queries](orders_queries.sql) for full transparency and reproducibility.

 ### Key Analysis Highlights
 - KPIs